tiltowait/oregon-by-night/docs/House_Rules_and_Character_Creation.md

 * Nectar of the Bitter Rose
 * Ward vs Technology

 **Infusion of Khalif:** This Ritual is available to all Blood Sorcery Traditions and grants its mechanical effects to the user while employing her particular Tradition on all appropriate rolls.

 **Necromancy** does not cause Sequela (ToS p52) in this Venue.

 **Lifeless Tongues** lasts one Scene.

 **Vitreous Path 5, Night Cry:** The buff lasts for one scene, and the damage done by the offensive use of this power does One Aggravated Wound per success to each target.
 Example: The Player spends what is required for 2 targets and gets 4 successes, thus they both take 4 aggravated wounds.

-**Incepting Novel Rituals/Adapting Rituals From Other Traditions:** As stated in the Character Creation section, you must have 5 Dots in a Blood Sorcery Path and have one Ritual at each level to interact with these mechanics.

-Incepting or Adapting Rituals is a function of Downtime.
-To do either requires a variable number of successes for each Level: 10/15/20/25/30.
-The pool to roll is Intelligence + Occult.
-Once you acquire your successes, the Ritual is now recorded in a form of your choice that any Sorcerer from your Tradition may review and learn the Ritual on their own if you don’t choose to destroy the notes after learning it.
-Regardless, once you’ve codified the Ritual, you must then spend the appropriate amount of Experience Points to add it to your sheet like any other Ritual.

-Adapting secret Rituals from other Traditions requires you to have Occult 5 to know about them.
-These include, but aren’t limited to: Pavis of Foul Presence, From Marduk’s Throat, Eternal Mask, Nectar of the Bitter Rose, and so on.

-Thoughts and Advice from your Storyteller: The approval process will be more or less difficult depending on the scope and reach of your new Ritual.
-Replicating the effects of RAW Rituals already extant will almost certainly be approved.
-Those that are variations on Rituals extant that affect different creatures, things or powers should be pretty easy.
-Completely novel Rituals that don’t resemble anything already in RAW will, of course, be much more difficult to adjudicate.
-Your patience is requested.

 **Combo Disciplines:** Necromancy is separate from the other Blood Sorceries for these purposes and has specific Combos that require it.
 (Lore of the Bloodlines pages 49 and 71).
 All the other Blood Sorceries meet the “Thaumaturgy” requirement listed in the Combo’s Requirements unless it specifies a specific Path; in which case you must have that Path or your Tradition’s equivalent.

 **Thaumaturgical Sight:** This Combo Discipline does not automatically reveal Thaumaturgically hidden beings.
 Use Seeing the Unseen in this document.

 **Calling the Hungry Shade:** If Successful, the Shade is under the caster’s control.
 The controlling caster for group Rituals must be decided when the Ritual is begun.
 Shades remain until destroyed, or dismissed by the caster, who must be conscious to do so.
 After the controlling caster falls to daysleep, (s)he must make a control roll to keep the Shade under control for the day.
 This roll is the same as if the controlling caster performed the Ritual him/herself.
 The controlling caster must make a separate roll for each Shade they wish to keep under control.
 The controlling caster may spend a Willpower for a success on these rolls.
 (System Changed Slightly for this Update.)

 **Revelations of Midgard 5:** Apep’s Transformation: This now activates as though it was a normal level 5 power under the rules of this Path, or what it defaults to under this document.
 Its cost is 3 Blood, all Physical Attributes increase by 4, Social Attributes drop to Zero, Strength can be used for Intimidation Rolls, All Damage Rolls gain a 2 Dice Bonus and Unarmed Attacks to Lethal Damage.
 This power’s Attribute Bonuses exceed Generational Maxima and stacks with Blood Buffing.

-<u>**Mirror of Second Sight**: The items made by this Ritual can be used by others.</u>
+**Mirror of Second Sight**: The items made by this Ritual can be used by others.

+<u>**Abyss Mysticism:** Use specific rolls in specific rituals if they have
+them, but fall back to V20 modern AM Wits+Occult if there are no specific rolls mentioned.
+The minion limit is the pool used from the system block, or
+Wits+Occult if there are no rolls in the system block.</u>

+#### **24b Incepting Novel Rituals/Adapting Rituals From Other Traditions:** As
+stated in the Character Creation section, you must have 5 Dots in a Blood Sorcery Path and have one Ritual at each level to interact with these mechanics.

+Incepting or Adapting Rituals is a function of Downtime.
+To do either requires a variable number of successes for each Level: 10/15/20/25/30.
+The pool to roll is Intelligence + Occult.
+Once you acquire your successes, the Ritual is now recorded in a form of your choice that any Sorcerer from your Tradition may review and learn the Ritual on their own if you don’t choose to destroy the notes after learning it.
+Regardless, once you’ve codified the Ritual, you must then spend the appropriate amount of Experience Points to add it to your sheet like any other Ritual.

+Adapting secret Rituals from other Traditions requires you to have Occult 5 to know about them.
+These include, but aren’t limited to: Pavis of Foul Presence, From Marduk’s Throat, Eternal Mask, Nectar of the Bitter Rose, and so on.

+Thoughts and Advice from your Storyteller: The approval process will be more or less difficult depending on the scope and reach of your new Ritual.
+Replicating the effects of RAW Rituals already extant will almost certainly be approved.
+Those that are variations on Rituals extant that affect different creatures, things or powers should be pretty easy.
+Completely novel Rituals that don’t resemble anything already in RAW will, of course, be much more difficult to adjudicate.
+Your patience is requested.

-### 21. Daniel’s Boons
+### 25. Daniel’s Boons
 Should some of you recognize this system, it’s lifted from the BNS LARP book as it better reflects the feel and tone that I wish to strike.
 It is identical to that system, so if you wish to read it there, you can.
 Boons break apart and combine in threes.
 3 Trivials equals a minor and vice versa.
 This rises all the way to Major Boons, but 3 Major Boons cannot be combined to a Blood, nor 3 Bloods to a Life.
 Those stand apart because of their gravity.

 #### Trivial Boon

 A trivial boon is a simple favor owed for receiving a minor service, political consideration, or forgiving a social *faux pas*.
 This type of boon should be freely offered and accepted, much like a business card.
 Payment of a trivial boon should involve simple one-time favors or services that take no more than a single game session or a night to complete.

 **Example Scenarios Involving Trivial Boons:**